apache/griffin/griffin-doc/proposal.md

  - Data quality health monitoring visualization
  - Shared infrastructure resource management

-## Overview of Griffin
+## Overview of Apache Griffin
-Griffin has been deployed in production at eBay serving major data systems, it takes a platform approach to provide generic features to solve common data quality validation pain points.
+Apache Griffin has been deployed in production at eBay serving major data systems, it takes a platform approach to provide generic features to solve common data quality validation pain points.
 Firstly, user can register the data-set which user wants to do data quality check.
 The data-set can be batch data in RDBMS (e.g.Teradata), Apache Hadoop system or near real-time streaming data from Apache Kafka, Apache Storm and other real time data platforms.
 Secondly, user can create data quality model to define the data quality rule and metadata.
 Thirdly, the model or rule will be executed automatically(by the model engine) to get the sample data quality validation results in a few seconds for streaming data.
 Finally, user can analyze the data quality results through built-in visualization tool to take actions.

-Griffin includes:
+Apache Griffin includes:

-**Data Quality Model Engine**: Griffin is model driven solution, user can choose various data quality dimension to execute his/her data quality validation based on selected target data-set or source data-set ( as the golden reference data).
+**Data Quality Model Engine**: Apache Griffin is model driven solution, user can choose various data quality dimension to execute his/her data quality validation based on selected target data-set or source data-set ( as the golden reference data).
 It has corresponding library supporting it in back-end for the following measurement:

  - Accuracy - Does data reflect the real-world objects or a verifiable source
  - Completeness - Is all necessary data present